 Working Dogs are not merely a pet but are trained to learn and perform tasks to assist us.

-Detailed information on the following Working Dogs will be presented in the Tribute: Military Working Dogs, Customs & Border Security Dogs, Guard & Security Dogs, Search & Rescue Dogs, Police, Fire & Tracking Dogs, Herding & Sled Dogs, Conservation & Detection Dogs and even Truffle Dogs!
+Detailed information on the following Working Dogs was presented in the Tribute: Military Working Dogs, Customs & Border Security Dogs, Guard & Security Dogs, Search & Rescue Dogs, Police, Fire & Tracking Dogs, Herding & Sled Dogs, Conservation & Detection Dogs and even Truffle Dogs!

 Trained to provide affection & comfort, Therapy Dogs include a wide range of talented K9’s that improve lives across the Australian community.

-Detailed information on the following Therapy Dogs will be presented in the Tribute: Psychiatric Service Dogs, Facility Dogs working in hospitals, prisons, rehabilitation clinics & schools, Post-Traumatic Stress Disorder (PTSD) Service Dogs, Therapeutic Visitation Dogs, Emotional Support and Youth Development Dogs.
+Detailed information on the following Therapy Dogs was presented in the Tribute: Psychiatric Service Dogs, Facility Dogs working in hospitals, prisons, rehabilitation clinics & schools, Post-Traumatic Stress Disorder (PTSD) Service Dogs, Therapeutic Visitation Dogs, Emotional Support and Youth Development Dogs.

 Assistance Dogs are trained to aid or assist an individual and many are trained by an assistance Dog organisation, or by their handler with the help of a professional trainer.

-Detailed information on the following Assistance Dogs will be presented in the Tribute: Guide Dogs, Hearing Dogs, Autism Service Dogs, Alzheimer Aid Dogs, Seizure Alert Dogs, Medical & Cancer Detection Dogs, Diabetic Response Dogs, Dementia Assistance Dogs, Severe Allergy Alert Dogs and Mobility Support Dogs.
+Detailed information on the following Assistance Dogs was presented in the Tribute: Guide Dogs, Hearing Dogs, Autism Service Dogs, Alzheimer Aid Dogs, Seizure Alert Dogs, Medical & Cancer Detection Dogs, Diabetic Response Dogs, Dementia Assistance Dogs, Severe Allergy Alert Dogs and Mobility Support Dogs.

 Everyday Hero Dogs

 Everyday Hero Dogs are the hundreds of thousands of pet Dogs living in homes throughout Australia that enrich our lives just by being around.